oicr-gsi/dimsum/docs/user_manual/details.md

 ### Metrics

 Columns containing QC metrics provide tool tips detailing the exact required threshold.
-Hover over the recorded nummber to see its requirements.
+Hover over the recorded number to see its requirements.
 The cell will be shaded red if the requirement is not met, and yellow if the value is unavailable.

 ![Metric cell](/images/metric_cell.png)